eoeefosa/RecipeApp/README.md

 ### REcipes app
-A flutter app that shows a list of imaginary recipes and their ingredient made by inspiration from flutter Apprentice chapter 2 for andriod and ios
+A flutter app that shows a list of recipes and their ingredient made by inspiration from flutter Apprentice chapter 2 for andriod and ios